 \section{Conclusion}

-In this paper, we present a robust AI-text detector training framework called RADAR, which adopts adversarial learning to jointly train a detector and a paraphraser.
+In this paper, we presented a robust AI-text detector training framework called RADAR, which adopts adversarial learning to jointly train a detector and a paraphraser.
 RADAR addresses the shortcoming of existing detectors when facing LLM-paraphrased texts.
-Our extensive experiments on 8 LLMs and 4 datasets validate the effectiveness of RADAR and demonstrate its strong transferability across LLMs.
+Our extensive experiments on 8 LLMs and 4 datasets validated the effectiveness of RADAR and demonstrated its strong transferability across LLMs.
 We believe our results shed new light on improving AI-text detection.